kubeshop/botkube-docs/docs/installation/teams/index.md

 An admin has to approve this app in the [Teams Admin Centre](https://admin.teams.microsoft.com/policies/manage-apps).

 :::note
-If you face "You don't have permissions to add Botkube to this team.", contact your admin to provide an access to install apps on teams.<br/>
+If you face "You don't have permissions to add Botkube to this team.", contact your admin to provide an access to install apps on teams.
 If you are using a free version of teams which does not have an admin center, you can click on **Download** to download the app manifest and then choose **Upload a custom app** option in the App center to install the app.
 :::